qua-platform/quam/docs/custom-components.md

-# Custom QuAM components
+# Custom QuAM Components

 To create custom QuAM components, their classes should be defined in a Python module that can be accessed from Python.
 The reason for this is that otherwise QuAM cannot load QuAM from a JSON file as it cannot determine where the classes are defined.
 If you already have a Python module that you use for your own QUA code, it is recommended to add QuAM components to that module.
 If you don't already have such a module, please follow the guide below.

-## Creating a custom Python module
+## Creating a Custom Python Module
 Here we describe how to create a minimal Python module that can be used for your custom QuAM components.
 In this example, we will give the top-level folder the name `my-quam` and the Python module will be called `my_quam` (note the underscore instead of dash).
 First create the following folder structure